Sage-Bionetworks/dataRequestTracking/README.md

   4. AWS Batch Image Schedule needs to be set to indicate how often the pipeline needs to be run.
   5. AWS Batch Command example: ```sh update_tables.sh```
   6. Required tags needs to be provided for cost tracking.
+  7. Jira Automation is set up to allow automatic notification sent to the Approver once new ticket is generated.

 **Docker**